Knight-seeded fund for Black Portland brings hope despite few specifics

 Activists working in the community were optimistic about the possibilities and heaped praise on the 1803 Fund and Adams.

-“At a time Portland is struggling to find a new direction, this is absolutely a huge win and a huge momentum boost,” saId Lakayana Drury, founder of Word is Bond, a nonprofit specializing in leadership development for young Black men.
+“At a time Portland is struggling to find a new direction, this is absolutely a huge win and a huge momentum boost,” said Lakayana Drury, founder of Word is Bond, a nonprofit specializing in leadership development for young Black men.

 “It’s an investment in hope,” at a time when hope is hard to come by, said Kay Toran, president and CEO of the human services nonprofit Volunteers of America Oregon.
 “The situation is so dire, so tragic, all of us on the front line from time to time have crises of confidence.”